 Hunger is all around us: according to Feeding America, 1 in 7 of the U.S. population suffers from hunger.
-In Massachusetts, Project Bread reports that 9.6% of households are struggling to put food on the table – almost one in ten!
+In Massachusetts, Feeding America reports that one in 10 households are struggling to put food on the table – including one in eight children!

 But ONE CAN makes a difference.